netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 In the section *Shipment Orders*, the configuration for creating shipments via the DHL webservice is made.

-* *Print only if codeable*: If this is enabled, only shipments with valid addresses will be accepted.
-Otherwise, DHL will attempt to correct an invalid address automatically, which results in an additional charge (Nachcodierungsentgelt).
+* *Print only if codeable*: If this is enabled, only shipments with perfectly valid addresses will be accepted by DHL.
+Otherwise, DHL will reject the shipment and issue an error message.
+If this option is disabled, DHL will attempt to correct an invalid address automatically, which results in an additional charge (Nachcodierungsentgelt).
+If the address cannot be corrected, DHL will still reject the shipment.
-* *Weight Unit*: Select if the product weights in your catalog are stored in gramms or kilogramms.
-If necessary, the weight will be converted to kilogramm during transmission to DHL.
+* *Weight Unit*: Select if the product weights in your catalog are stored in gram or kilogram.
+If necessary, the weight will be converted to kilogram during transmission to DHL.
 * *Shipping Methods for DHL Versenden*: Select which shipping methods should be used for calculating shipping costs in the checkout.
-All shipping methods that are selected here will be handled via DHL Business Customer Shipping when creating shipments.
+Only shipping methods that are selected here will be handled via DHL Versenden (Business Customer Shipping) when creating shipments.
 * *Cash On Delivery payment methods for DHL Versenden*: Select which payment methods should be treated as Cash On Delivery (COD) payment methods.
-This is necessary to transmit the additional charge for Cash On Delivery to the DHL webservice.
+This is necessary to transmit the additional charge for Cash On Delivery to the DHL webservice and create Cash On Delivery labels.

 Additional Services In Checkout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the configuration section *Additional Services In Checkout* you can choose which
-additional DHL services you want to offer to the customer.
+additional DHL services you want to offer to your customers.

 * *Enable Preferred Day*: The customer chooses a specific day on which the shipment
   should arrive.
-* *Enable Preferred Time*: The customer chooses a timeframe within which the
+* *Enable Preferred Time*: The customer chooses a time frame within which the
   shipment should arrive.
 * *Enable Preferred Location*: The customer selects an alternative location where
   the shipment can be placed in case they are not at home.